Are there useful websites you recommend?

 - Vacation overrides may be obtained once per year.
 Later refills will not be available until that medication has all been used.
 For example, on January 1, you got a 90 days supply of medication.
 In February you decide to go away for four months which would take you through May.
 You have enough medication for all of February and May.
 You would call the fund office and ask for a vacation refill (tell them you are going on vacation); that refill will give you enough medication through June 30.
 You will not be permitted another refill until the end of June.

 - Co-payments will be the same as you would normally pay times the number of refills you need.

 - If you are already out of town and need a prescription call the fund office.
 Tell the representative you are out of town and need to find a participating pharmacy in the area where you are.
 You will need the zip code where you are visiting.
 In most cases you will have several choices.

-All members of the Keystone Mountain Lakes Regional Council of Carpenters are eligible to use the Membership Assistance Program (MAP).
+All members of the Eastern Atlantic States Regional Council of Carpenters are eligible to use the Membership Assistance Program (MAP).
 Your MAP provides you and your family with free and confidential help in dealing with personal problems.

 MAP is designed to provide prompt, professional help for you and your eligible dependents experiencing personal problems, such as stress, marital difficulties, child or adolescent concerns, death or illness of a family member, financial pressure, or job stress to name a few.
 While these are “human problems” that anyone may experience at any time, knowing where to turn for help can be difficult.
 This membership assistance program operates on a completely confidential basis with you and your eligible dependents.
 All services provided by this program are strictly confidential, no information can be released without your written permission.